 Governor Tom Wolf announced on March 6, two presumptive positive cases of novel coronavirus in Pennsylvania.
 This marked the first instance of the virus in the commonwealth.
-By Tuesday May 26, that number had risen to 68,637 with 452 new cases being added from the previous day.
+By August 28, that number has risen to 131,991 with 835 new cases being added from the previous day.

 The first death due to coronavirus was reported in Pennsylvania on March 18th in Northampton County.
 The second was reported on March 21st in Allegheny County.
 Monroe and Montgomery County reported their first deaths on Sunday, March 22nd.
 As of August 28, there have been 7,655 reported deaths statewide.

 The Department of Health announced they are no longer required to send positive samples to Centers for Disease Control and Prevention.
 All cases tested positive in the state are now considered positive and not presumptive positive.

 All K-12 schools in Pennsylvania have closed for the rest of the school year and many colleges and universities have transitioned to online education.
-Parades and local events have been postponed locally as the number of cases in the United States rose to over a thousand, they now stand over 500 thousand.
+Parades and local events have been postponed locally as the number of cases in the United States rose to over a thousand, they now stand at nearly 5 million.

 In Luzerne County, an intern that was possibly exposed to the virus has prompted the sanitation of a family court building.
-As of Tuesday there have been 2,662 cases confirmed in the county, it is not yet known if any case was the intern.
-The Department of Health also reports 135 deaths in the county.
+As of Friday there have been 3,753 cases reported in the county, it is not yet known if any case was the intern.
+The Department of Health also reports 188 deaths in the county.